aaronbloomfield/pdr/labs/lab06/index.md

 - Choose a good load factor, &lambda;, for your hash table
 - Implement a reasonable collision resolution strategy
 - In addition to storing each word, *W*, you can also store the *prefixes* of that word.
 So if the word is "amazing", you would store "ama", "amaz", "amazi", "amazin", and "amazing" in the hash table.
-There would need to be some way to differntiate between prefixes ("amaz") and the actual words ("amazing").
-This way if you are working in a given direction, and the particualr string you are generating is not a prefix, then you know there are no further words in the dictionary in the given direction.
+There would need to be some way to differentiate between prefixes ("amaz") and the actual words ("amazing").
+This way if you are working in a given direction, and the particular string you are generating is not a prefix, then you know there are no further words in the dictionary in the given direction.
 - You can keep track of a previous hash to help compute the next one faster.
 For example, if you have just computed the hash for "foo", then you can keep that hash value on hand to compute the hash for "food" faster.

 ------------------------------------------------------------